snscaimito/snscaimito.github.com/_posts/2014-04-29-ifr-edfc-edaz.markdown

 ![](/img/posts/2014-04-edfc-edaz/edfc-edaz-7.jpg)

-About 10 minutes before the destination Bremen RADAR said "advice when ready to begin descend".
-After my response "NTG ready to descend" I received "descend and maintain 4000" followed a bit later by "descend 3600 report when ready to cancel".
+About 10 minutes before the destination Bremen RADAR said:

+_Advice when ready to begin descend._

+After my response:

+_NTG ready to descend._

+I received:

+_Descend and maintain 4000._

+This was followed a bit later by:

+_Descend 3600 report when ready to cancel._

-Upon reaching 3600ft I was about 15NM from the destination and called "NTG cancel IFR".
+Upon reaching 3600ft I was about 15NM from the destination and called in:

+_NTG cancel IFR._

 After switching to the Schönhagen frequency I was informed that runway 07 were in use - I already guessed that based on the wind vector on the PFD - and proceeded to perform a visual landing.

 The SR22 is a bit more heavy than the lesser powered SR20.
 Due to the power and weight one can really fly it by the numbers.
 With 100kt in the downwind and base legs of the visual approach it came in like on rails.
 On short final I slowed it down to 77kt and touched down smoothly.
 The IFR flight plan was closed by the FISO and I parked for the night.